Articles on: Process Workflow

 RAW

 The raw option allows you to write the input JSON directly.
-In addition, using mustaches you can insert the content of a form field directly into the body.
+Additionally, using mustaches, you can insert the content of a form field directly into the body.

 To enable mustaches you must type a space followed by a double curly brace: " {{"